-Coronavirus: Europe is grappling with the deadly COVID-19 but the Belarus football league plays on
+Coronavirus: Europe is grappling with the deadly Covid-19 but the Belarus football league plays on

 Restaurants in the former Soviet Republic continue to serve food, and the country’s football league plays on.

-Despite being at the door of a Europe grappling with the deadly COVID-19, life goes on here more or less unchecked.
+Despite being at the door of a Europe grappling with the deadly Covid-19, life goes on here more or less unchecked.

 The Belarus President Alexander Lukashenko has dismissed the global health crisis as a “psychosis”, and refuses to follow the example of much of the globe by imposing a lockdown.